Where can I find my degree audit?

 Both classical and optional general education requirements appear on an audit until you are eligible for your first enrollment with Columbia College.
-The amount of transfer credit you have prior to your initial enrollment with Columbia College will determine your eligibility for either the optional (36 or more transfer credit hours) or classical (up to 35 hours in transfer credit).
+The amount of transfer credit you have prior to enrollment at Columbia College will determine your eligibility.
+You are eligible for optional requirements if you have 36 or more transfer credit hours.
+You are eligible for classical if you have up to 35 hours in transfer credit.
 Once your general education requirements have been determined, based on your transfer credit totals, only one set of requirements appear on the degree audit.

 Can I switch from optional general education requirements to classical requirements?

 In some cases, the classical general education requirements allow for more of the student’s transfer credit to apply to the degree requirements.
 Students who are eligible for the optional general education requirements as a result of carrying 36 or more hours of transfer credit may request to pursue the classical general education requirements.
 Please see your advisor to discuss the benefits of each set of requirements, and for assistance with requesting the change.